 When Jesus rode into Jerusalem on a donkey (“The Triumphal Entry”) (Mt 21:1-11)(Mk 11:1-11)(Lk 19:28-40), it was a donkey that no one had ever ridden on before (Mk 11:2)(Lk 19:30).

-The word “holy” is used 611 times in the Bible.
-The first time it is used is when God said to Moses in (Ex 3:5), “… put off thy shoes from off thy feet, for the place whereon thou standest is holy ground.”
+The first time the word “holy” (Heb. “qodesh”) is used in the Bible is when God said to Moses in (Ex 3:5), “… put off thy shoes from off thy feet, for the place whereon thou standest is holy ground.”